krayin/krayin-docs/docs/1.x/graphql-admin-api/settings.md

 ### 1. Get all Tax Rates

-You can get all the Tax Rates from the Bagisto store.
+You can get all the Tax Rates from the Krayin store.
 You can achieve this job by using the `tax rates` API call.

 - Headers